KaiIkuta/jaxsmap/README.md

-# smap: Sparse MAPping stellar surface
+# smap: sparse mapping stellar surface
 General code for mapping stellar surface featured by starspots and faculae with sparse modeling